FrancoRueta/FrancoRueta/README.md

  ## About me 🚀

 My name is Franco Rueta!
-I'm a backend developer from Argentina, With 3 years of experience in the world of programming.
+I'm a developer from Argentina, With 3 years of experience in the world of programming.
-Since i started, i've been learning and taking acknowledge from any source at my reach.
+Always trying to learn new technologies.
+Im currently working for huenei, an argentinian company.

  ## Education 🎓

 I'm currently halfway to graduating with a degree in programming , in the **UNAHUR** (Universidad Nacional de Hurlingham).
-Besides college i've been studying and learning from other places, this last year i meet **Alkemy**, which is a training enterprise in which i developed not my coding, but mostly, my soft skills, i'm working with a team and we're learning the current technologies and metodologies, such as SCRUM/Agile development, strong communication, adaptability, team-working, and more.
+Besides college i've been studying and learning from other places, this last year i meet **Alkemy**, which is a training enterprise in which i developed not my coding, but mostly, my soft skills and team-working capabilities.

  ## Contact ✒️📋